apollographql/specs/link/v1.0/link-v1.0.md

 An element, possibly aliased, to import into the document.

-`Import` can take the form of a string:
+{Import} can take the form of a string:

 ```graphql example -- import a string name
   @link(url: "https://specs.apollo.dev/link/v1.0", import: ["@link", "Purpose"])